benjaminjkern/cuttlefishlang/README.md

 ![cuttlefish](etc/cuttlefish.png "Cuttlefish!")

-Cuttlefish is a dynamically typed functional programming language designed to be the epitome of modern programming practices
+Cuttlefish is a statically typed, functional programming language designed to be the epitome of modern programming practices

 Cuttlefish as a language structurally draws from many aspects of Haskell, Elixir, and JavaScript, as well as stylistically from Python, with indentation based closure.